Richardaeld/Eldridge_Music/TESTING.md

 ---

 #### User Story
-+ As a shopper I want to view all items in my cart.
++ As a shopper I want to view all the items in my cart.

 #### Expectation(s):
 + All items chosen for purchase will be displayed in cart view with the proper amounts.